ipspace/sloveniahiking/content/hikes/svMiklavz_Vipava/index.en.md

 ---
-date: 2022-01-12 14:25:00
+date: 2022-01-12 14:25:00+00:00
 delta: 210
-description: |
-  As you're traveling on the highway from Postojna toward Vipava, you might notice a tiny church high on the slopes of Nanos plateau (look right just before the gas station) -- the Saint Nicholas church, a perfect destination for a short family hike.
+description: 'As you''re traveling on the highway from Postojna toward Vipava, you might notice a tiny church high on the slopes of Nanos plateau (look right just before the gas station) -- the Saint Nicholas church, a perfect destination for a short family hike.

+  '
+difficulty: Easy walk with a few short steeper sections
 difflevel: 1
-difficulty: Easy walk with a few short steeper sections
 duration: 2
 gpx:
   center: